hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

         - instructions to be executed by interpreter
     - array
         - stores multiple values in a single variable
+        - why?
+            - suitable for storing a large number of items
+            - reduced complexity of code
+            - easy to understand
+            - increases code execution speed
+            - can loop through
+                - using an iterative function
     - variable
         - containers for storing data values
     - function
         - block of code to do a task
         - executed when 'call'ed
     - comment
+        - types
             - single line comment
-            - text starting from `//`
+                - like: `// comment here`
             - multi line comment
-            - like: `/* text */`
+                - like: `/* body of the comment  */`
+        - description
             - used to explain code
             - ignored by interpreter
             - ?? used to halt execution of code ??
+        - why
+            - to explain what code does
+            - to make code more readable
+            - doesn't affect intepreter, its all neglected
+        - accessing elements
+            - example
+                ```js
+                var cities = ["London", "Cambridge", "Oxford", "Manchester"]
+                ```
+                - access single elemtn
+                    ```js
+                    var place = cities[2]
+                    ```
+                - access first 3 elements
+                    ```js
+                    for (i=0, i<=3, i++) {  // 0, 1, 2 -> then break
+                        document.write( cities[i] )
+                    }
+                    ```
     - object
         - collection of variables and functions
         - represents attributes & behaviour of an 'item'